-The USDA’s “Cost of Raising a Child” report states the average cost of raising a child born in 2013 until the age of 18 is $245,340 for a middle income family in the U.S. If you are planning on having children, maybe the question “How Much House Can I Afford?” should really be “How Much House Can I Afford After Kids?”
+The U.S. Department of Agriculture “Cost of Raising a Child” report states the average cost of raising a child born in 2015 until the age of 18 is $233,610 for a middle income family in the U.S. If you are planning on having children, maybe the question “How Much House Can I Afford?” should really be “How Much House Can I Afford After Kids?”

 There are life changes that will affect your ability to repay your loan or significantly change your financial status.
 Some life changes (such as loss of a job, death of a family member, injury, or separation) are unpredictable and can throw you for a financial loop.
 The best scenario is to have a safety net.
 Many experts say it is ideal to have six months of wages saved for emergencies.

 Finally, you also know how you want to live.
 If you can’t live without that annual vacation to the Florida Keys or you have an expensive hobby you just can’t give up, you need to plan for that.
 Maybe you work in the women’s department at Macy’s now but have a dream of opening your own fashion consignment shop in a few years.
 Maybe at some point you want to go back to school to get your master’s degree.
 You need to evaluate the future, not just your current financial situation.

 If your consignment store becomes a huge hit and you franchise across the Midwest, or your master’s degree lands you an executive job with an annual bonus that used to be your salary, or you win the lottery, you can always buy a bigger better house!

 In the end, only you know your life plans, your saving habits, your spending habits, your dreams, and how much house you can afford.